hujhax/austin-improv-wiki/Troupes/The Super Troupers.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>New group in town featuring fresh new faces eager to rock your world or die trying.</blockquote>
+Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> New group in town featuring fresh new faces eager to rock your world or die trying.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>We do montages mostly, occasionally the Harold.</p>
+Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We do montages mostly, occasionally the Harold.
+>
+>

-<p>We love finding the game and focusing on relationships.</p></blockquote>
+> We love finding the game and focusing on relationships.

 ## History
 They played in the *[[Shows/Cagematch|Cagematch]]* on 12/12/12 and 1/9/13.